will2849/Packet-Tracer-Projects/README.md

 - Appropriate IP addresses assigned to PCs statically.
 - Default gateways set as the last usable IP address within a subnet.
 - Trunk links configured between both switches and also the router.
-- VLANs configured on both swithces and named (Sales, Engineering, Security).
+- VLANs configured on both swithces and appropriately named (Sales, Engineering, Security).
 - Switchports connecting to end-user devices were configured as access ports and assigned to the relevant VLANs.
 - Three sub-interfaces were configured on the router to match each subnet and allow inter-VLAN routing.
-- Verified connectivity by ensuring all PCs were able to ping each other.
+- Connectivity was verified by ensuring all PCs were able to ping each other.

 ## DHCP Server Configuration
 In this lab, a DHCP server is configured to automatically assign IP addresses to devices across several different VLANs.
-A router-on-a-stick configuration allows for devices in different
+A router-on-a-stick configuration allowed for devices in different
 VLANS/subnets to ping each other via inter-VLAN routing.

 ### Objective
-For devices in VLAN 10 and VLAN 30 to receive IP addresses from DHCP server based in VLAN 20 (70.4.2.5).
+For devices in VLAN 10, 20 and 30 to receive IP addresses from DHCP server based in VLAN 30 (70.4.2.5).

 ### Network Topology